shripadk/zero-to-mastery-rust/src/async-rust/tokio/task-management.md

 * Then a collection of tasks are spawned via the `set`.
 * Then `set.join_next().await` is called in a loop to return the tasks in order of completion.

+# Abort a `JoinSet`

+You can abort a collection of tasks spawned using `JoinSet`.

+{{#playground ../../../examples/async-rust/tokio/task-management-joinset-abort.rs ignore}}

+* We use the same example as above, except for introducing a `set.abort_all()` before looping over the results of the spawned tasks.
+* Should output errors with `task {id} was cancelled` where `id` is the id of the task.